dmitrymomot/dmitrymomot/README.md

 - [httpserver](https://github.com/dmitrymomot/httpserver) - The `httpserver` package in Go offers a simple and efficient solution for creating, running, and gracefully shutting down HTTP servers, with support for context cancellation and concurrent execution.
 - [go-smart-monolith](https://github.com/dmitrymomot/go-smart-monolith) - an example of a monolithic application built ready for microservice architecture.
 - [oauth2-server](https://github.com/dmitrymomot/oauth2-server) - this is a simple OAuth2 server implementation in Go with some useful buns such as sign-in/sign-up/password recovery flows, API to manage user data and clients, token revocation, and introspection.
+- [mongo-repository](https://github.com/dmitrymomot/mongo-repository) - this Go package provides a generic, extensible MongoDB repository with advanced CRUD operations, flexible querying capabilities, and support for common MongoDB patterns.
+It is designed to simplify the interaction with MongoDB using Go's standard library and the official MongoDB Go driver.

 #### Theory: